Student demonstration, Washington, D.C., November 9, 1979

 Surviving Christmas and Reindeer Games contradicted himself completely: "To me, I made a movie that my friends who are Democrats and my friends who are Republicans can both watch.
 It's not a political movie."

-Affleck also spent much of his time praising the U.S. intelligence and foreign service agents, including those who actively worked against the popular revolution that overthrew the Pahlavi monarchy. "[T]his is really a tribute to the folks and our clan that's in services, and diplomats in the foreign service who are risking their lives over there, tragically seeing examples of that very recently.
+Affleck also spent much of his time praising the U.S. intelligence and foreign service agents, including those who actively worked against the popular revolution that overthrew the Pahlavi monarchy. "[T]his is really a tribute to the folks in our clandestine services, and diplomats in the foreign service who are risking their lives over there, tragically seeing examples of that very recently.
 And folks who are -- what they give up to serve us and to serve our country."
 He added, "I've been to the CIA.
 I met General David Petraeus.
 These are extraordinary honorable people at the CIA.
 Make no mistake about it."

 O'Reilly summed it up: "This is a Valentine from Ben Affleck to the Intelligence Community," he declared.